vin-ni/hover-on-touch/README.md

 <script src="your/path/hoverontouch.js"></script>
 ```

-When you touch an element, the cover is hidden and the secondary information is shown.
-If you release under 250ms the touch event is interpreted as a click and a redirection to the given link is triggered.
-Otherwise, if you hold longer, the event is interpreted as a »Taphold« and the cover is shown again on release.
+When you touch an element, the »**hoverontouch--active**« class is applied and triggers the effect applied via css.
+For example it can hide an element and show some secondary information, initiate a link hover or just trigger any kind of css animation.
+If you release under 250ms, the touch event is interpreted as a click and a redirection to the given link is triggered (if there is one provided).
+Otherwise, if you hold longer, the event is interpreted as a »Taphold« and the old status is shown again on release.

+This brings an additional possibility for the user to interact with the content of a website.
 The user can read the secondary information while scrolling the page for example.
+It further makes it feel more "alive" and "applike".

 ![Preview of the Plugin on a Portfolio](/media/readme.gif?raw=true "Preview")
 ![Preview with nice colors and animation](/media/fun.gif?raw=true "Preview")